-Applied Academics for Adult Education (AAAE) is designed to provide academic enrichment based upon individualized assessed needs identified from the student's Test of Adult Basic Education (TABE) assessment within the content areas of: Language, Reading, and Mathematics.
+Applied Academics for Adult Education (AAAE) is designed to provide academic enrichment based upon individualized assessed needs identified from the student's basic skills assessment within the content areas of: Language Arts, Reading, and Mathematics.
 The program is characterized by open entry/open exit, self-paced instructional modules and performance-based evaluation.
 The lab is equipped and designed to provide a comprehensive academic support program through the utilization of technology, multipurpose instructional materials, and classroom resources.
 This program strives to inspire and motivate students to become productive, self-sufficient members of society.